 - gallbladder disease (relative risk 1.41, 2 studies)

 - stroke (relative risk 1.21, 7 studies)

 - type 2 diabetes (relative risk 1.11, 14 studies)

 Again, there was no increased risk of cardiovascular mortality or all-cause mortality.
 Thus, a diet with a higher glycemic index is associated with a small risk of increased health consequences; mechanistically the biggest concern would be type 2 diabetes and it seems the risk of this when comparing high vs low glycemic index and load is only increased by <20%.

-As glycemic index can reflect many other aspects of the diet (ie, fruits/vegetables/whole grains will have a lower glycemic index generally than sources of added sugar and refined grains), it is more logical to me that it is the underlying food groups (discussed in Lesson 10) and not the glycemic index per se that would have a significant health impact.
+As glycemic index can reflect many other aspects of the diet (ie, fruits/vegetables/whole grains will have a lower glycemic index generally than sources of added sugar and refined grains), it is more logical to me that it is the underlying food groups (discussed in Lessons 10 and 11) and not the glycemic index per se that would have a significant health impact.
 I expect the glycemic index and load to be even less relevant for individuals consuming an appropriate amount of calories to attain or maintain a healthy body composition while exercising regularly.